2014 Port Adelaide Football Club season

 The 2014 Port Adelaide Football Club season marked the club's 18th season in the Australian Football League (AFL) and 132nd season in the South Australian National Football League (SANFL).

-The 2014 season was the first to feature the club's newly adopted unified club structure, whereby the club’s AFL listed players were granted permission to play for the Port Adelaide reserves team in the SANFL, rather than be drafted to other SANFL clubs as in previous seasons.
+The 2014 season was the first to feature the club's newly adopted unified club structure, whereby the club's AFL listed players were granted permission to play for the Port Adelaide reserves team in the SANFL, rather than be drafted to other SANFL clubs as in previous seasons.

-The club's AFL team (seniors) is known as the Power, whilst it's SANFL team (reserves) is known as the Magpies.
+The club's AFL team (seniors) is known as the Power, whilst its SANFL team (reserves) is known as the Magpies.

 Squad for 2014

 Statistics are correct as of end of 2014 season.

 Flags represent the state of origin, i.e. the state in which the player played his Under-18s football.